-Before creating Business Journeys ensure that the feature is enabled in your environment.
-You also need to review data prerequisites, validation rules for both names and Business Journey definition, and general limitations.
+Before creating Business Journeys, ensure that the feature is enabled in your environment.
+You also should review data prerequisites, validation rules, and limitations for names and Business Journey definitions.

 Enable Business Journeys

-Business Journeys is enabled by default on SaaS environments.
-But on on-premises installations, the feature is disabled.
-To enable Business Journeys, an Administrator needs to configure certain properties in the Controller Settings.
+By default, Business Journeys is enabled on SaaS environments.
+However, the feature is disabled for on-premises installations.
+To enable Business Journeys, an Administrator needs to configure certain properties in Settings.